litexlang/litex-official-documents/Tutorial/Set_Theory.md

 # Set Theory: The Solid Foundation of Modern Mathematics

-_From the paradise that Cantor created for us, no one shall be be able to expel us._
+_From the paradise (set theory) that Cantor created for us, no one shall be be able to expel us._

 _— David Hilbert_